hala201/PatternProof/CHECKINS.md

 - We rely on the source code to be written in Java, because we rely on Java Parser to generate the AST.
 - We rely on the source code to not heavily use external libraries as we cannot generate AST from those nor do we know how those libraries work under the hood.
 (In this case, the analyzer will only analyze the available codes and ignore external libraries).
 - We rely on the source code to have at least the structure of the design patterns to be there.
+- We rely on the source code to be compilable and not empty.
 - We rely on what was taught to us as the "good" way to implement the design patterns.

 ## User Studies